 8. Find the Right Latch

 To get the best out of each breastfeeding session, your baby must latch (to your nipples) properly.
 To get a good latch, hold his/her chin down gently and open as he/she approaches to feed.
 Next, tickle his/her upper lip with your nipple and wait until the mouth is wide open before you guide the nipple in gently.
+Aside from ensuring your baby is fed optimally, a proper latch will help you to prevent pain in the breasts.

 9. Get the Right Position